Cozy is building a personal cloud service that respects your privacy

 When I met with Cozy co-founder and CEO Benjamin André earlier this week, he was fed up with the long-lasting opposition between privacy and convenience.
 Many people believe that you have to make a choice — you can either give up on your online privacy to access convenient services, or you have to accept that you won’t be as productive because you don’t want to share data with big online tech companies.

 And yet, chances are that nearly everyone around you has a Google account, or a Facebook account, or an Amazon account, or all of those.
-Those companies have now built countless of services to address all your digital needs.
+Those companies have now built countless services to address all your digital needs.
 They can even create synergies between those services — you can import your Facebook contacts to Instagram, you can save a photo from Gmail to your Google Drive, you can order a book from your Amazon Echo.

 Big tech companies have increased their stickiness and turned the convenience knob to eleven.
 As Cozy Chief Product Officer Tristan Nitot told me, they have created vacuum cleaners for personal data.
 They can then target you much more easily with ads, influence public opinion and collaborate with surveillance agencies.

 Instead of creating yet another ecosystem of hosted services financed by ads, Cozy wants to change the balance and create a platform where the user is in charge.
-As you can read in the terms of services, you remain the owner of your data and your data won’t be shared with anyone unless you give your consent.
+As you can read in the terms of service, you remain the owner of your data and your data won’t be shared with anyone unless you give your consent.

 And for the most privacy-concerned users, you can also install a Cozy instance on your own server.
 The main GitHub repositories have been updated today.